Coaching Staff

 Email: brittney.godbout@chariho.k12.ri.us

-Michael "Scotty" McGuire: Assistant Head Coach
+Michael "Scotty" McGuire: Our Forever Coach